University of California, San Francisco About UCSF Search UCSF UCSF medical center

 Introduction and Background

 MS-Fit was the first program Karl Clauser and Peter Baker developed together.
 The name stems from the program's expected usage: correlating Mass Spectrometry data (parent masses only, not fragment masses) with a protein in a sequence database which best Fits the data.
 Note that the word fit was chosen and NOT the word identify.
 In the spring of 1995, when the name was selected, the typical peptide mass fingerprinting experiment preceding use of MS-Fit was to digest a protein with an enzyme, then perform MALDI mass spectrometry on the resulting mixture of peptides to determine the masses of each peptide.
 At that time the state of the art mass accuracy using MALDI on a continuous-extraction, reflector time-of-flight instrument was +/- 0.5 Da.
 This mass accuracy level was poor in comparison to the standard of +/- 10 ppm established with magnetic sector instruments several decades earlier.
 Thus in our opinion MS-Fit could in favorable cases (where both species and approximate intact protein molecular weight were known) merely suggest protein identity.
 To establish protein identity one needed, in our opinion, some sequence support.
-This support could be obtained from the combined use of MS/MS and our subsequently developed program .
+This support could be obtained from the combined use of MS/MS and our subsequently developed program MS-Tag .

 The development of delayed extraction MALDI in 1996 has tremendously improved the accuracy of mass measurement on reflector MALDI-TOF instruments.
 Mass accuracy in the range of 5-100 ppm is now possible.
 The low end of this range (best mass accuracy) is accessible with internal calibration and long flight tubes, while the high end of the range is accessible with external calibration and short flight tubes.